 Experiments with black & white transparencies

-Many years ago, in a book on photography which I had when I was a teenager, I read about the process of developing black and white film as slides instead of as negatives.
-I was fasinated to read that it’s only the process which changes – the film used is the same.
+Many years ago, in a book on photography which I had when I was a teenager, I read about the process of developing black & white film as transparencies instead of as negatives.
+I was fascinated to read that it’s only the process which changes – the film used is the same.
 This contrasted with colour slides and colour prints which were bought as a different type of film as well as being developed using a different process.

 Unfortunately, the article I read which described the process didn’t give any hard and fast rules about the times and temperatures for the whole process, only how the new bleach bath is made and used, so I knew some of the process was going to be a series of guesses.